-Using your medication needs to help in plan selection
+Using your medication needs to help in healthcare plan selection

 When selecting your plan, you can often list the medications you currently take and look for a plan that will cover them – if there isn’t one that covers all, you get to do a cost comparison and see which plan will save you the most money and effort.